top of page

 Louisville, KY

-The Kentucky League for Nursing invites you to participate in our Nurse Educator Conference focusing on current and future issues of interest to nurse educators.
+The Kentucky League for Nursing Education invites you to participate in our Nurse Educator Conference focusing on current and future issues of interest to nurse educators.
 This year's conference will be held in-person at the Holiday Inn East Hurstbourne in Louisville, KY.

 CONFERENCE DESCRIPTION